stefan-b-jakobsson/basload/README.md

 * The source file may not be more than 1,677,215 lines (24 bit counter)
 * The resulting BASIC code may not be more than 65,535 lines (16 bit counter, a limitation of the platform)

-Line numbers are not used in source files.
+Line numbers are not used or allowed in source files.
 Instead you define named labels as target for GOTO,  GOSUB and THEN commands.

-Apart from that, the BASIC code is the same as when you program directly in the built-in BASIC editor on the X16.

-## Defining labels
+## Labels

 Labels are defined at the beginning of a line in the source file.
-It is, however, allowed to put blank spaces before the start of a label definition.
+Labels may be preceded by blank spaces, but no other characters.

 The first character of a label must be within A-Z. The subsequent characters may also contain digits.
 No other characters are allowed in a label name.